Why Shell Canada is planting more than 800,000 trees in the B.C. Interior | CBC News

 WATCH: Why Husky wants a national carbon offset program:

-The company points to its West Wild Rose oil project off the coast of Newfoundland and Labrador as an example of a facility that could have net zero emissions.
+The company points to its West White Rose oil project off the coast of Newfoundland and Labrador as an example of a facility that could have net zero emissions.
 Husky plans to use technology to ensure the facility produces oil with 50-per-cent lower emissions compared to the average barrel of crude produced in the country.

 If Husky was able to buy offsets at a reasonable price, officials say it could be a net-zero facility.